-Intel recommends evaluation of the heatsink within the specific boundary conditions based on the methodology described Section 6.3, and using a thermal test vehicle (refer to Section Error!
-Reference source not found.).
+Intel recommends evaluation of the heatsink within the specific boundary conditions based on the methodology described Section 6.3.

 Testing is done on bench top test boards at ambient lab temperature.
 In particular, for the reference heatsink, the Plexiglas barrier is installed 81.28 mm [3.2 in] above the motherboard (refer to Sections 3.3 and 6.6).